SSWConsulting/SSW.Rules.Content/rules/apple-google-pay-for-expenses/rule.md

 Good example
 :::

+There is also an option that company can manage those expenses through third parties.

+* Pro: They usually provide good reporting, customized credit limits and are good for controlling your budget.

+* Con: It can be costly, carrying the risk of potential financial loss if the third party faces bankruptcy and forfeiting your credit card rewards.

+The business owners need to decide to take risks on the employee or the other business.

 ### No Maintenance Fees
 Apple/Google Pay is free.
 Physical credit cards may charge an admin fee, but they can be avoided by switching to Apple/Google Pay.